MEET THE TEAM

 We also deliver 45 minute deep relaxation exercises in companies and organisations so that employees can enjoy their lunchtime break and come back to work feeling calm, alert and more productive.

-Our Managing Stress in the Workplace course is over 6 weeks, with additional learning at home.
+Our Managing Stress in the Workplace course runs for 6 weeks, with additional learning at home.

 One course which is of utmost importance is our 4 week Sleep Improvement Programme, however sleep always seems to be of least importance to people, until they realise how important it should be!